blues/note-hardware/Notecarrier-A/KiCad_format/documentation/PortingNotes.md

 ```

 - Back side and mechanical only footprints can have their positions set by hand.
 - Layers were imported as DXF as in Notecarrier-B, except this is a 4 layer board so the `GND` and `POWER` layers were imported to layers `User.8` and `User.9` respectively.
-The `VIA` layers they displaced were imported using the drill file technique described in Notecarrier-F instead.
+The `VIA` layers they displaced were imported using the drill file technique described in Notecarrier-B instead.
 - As with Notecarrier-B, the default OrCAD "ANSI" font is used for the majority of the text on the silkscreen.
 In the Notecarrier-B port this was substituted with the default KiCad font, which is quite a good match.
 I had a look for better matches (the `O` should be rounder and `I` should have serifs) but couldn't find a free option.
 "Copyright Violation" (seriously, that's the name of it) is free and has very good character matching, unfortunately the kerning is far too tight.
 "Rational TW" and "Dress Code Regular Round" are probably better matches, but neither are free.
 	- So sticking with the KiCad default font for now.
 - To position and size text on the silkscreen, I imported the corresponding Gerber into a layer and used it to align the native text elements imported from the DXF.